guotong1988/guotong1988.github.io/research/_posts/2024-12-31-drop-noise-for-llm.md

 ### 4. Discussion

-In actual observations for Table 1, we found that almost all noisy data with significant issues were filtered out.
+In actual observations for Table 1 (text generation task), we found that almost all noisy data with significant issues were filtered out.
 The significant issues here refer to the presence of unexpected special tokens in the data.
 This automated cleaning method is a highly compatible combination with the method of obtaining data through prompting LLMs.
 The amount of training data obtained via prompting LLMs is sufficient, and we can set the necessary control thresholds to filter the data.

-But at Table 2, it demonstrates that while LLM-annotated data may contain some noise, the method proposed in this paper can effectively remove such noise.
+But at Table 2 (text classification task), it demonstrates that while LLM-annotated data may contain some noise, the method proposed in this paper can effectively remove such noise.
 However, this process does not alter the fundamental "LLM annotation rules", "LLM knowledge sources for annotation", or "LLM annotation biases" inherent in the LLM-annotated data.

 ### 4.1 Why drop-noise method work?